 What Are Topicals?

 The term “topicals” is in reference to cannabis-infused lotions, balms, and oils that are absorbed through the skin.
-Similar to effects of CBD products, topical cannabis is used as a painkiller and a remedy for soreness and inflammation.
-Because they’re non-intoxicating and don’t have any psychoactive effects, topical cannabis products are a popular choice for some people, such as parents of young kids, who want therapeutic benefits without the cerebral high associated with smoking cannabis.
+Similar to effects of CBD products, topical cannabis is used as a potential pain reliever, sometimes easing soreness and inflammation.
+Because they’re non-intoxicating and don’t have any psychoactive effects, topical cannabis products are a popular choice for some people, such as parents of young kids, who want the potential therapeutic benefits without the cerebral high associated with smoking cannabis.
 Topical cannabis products typically do not contain any THC percentage, which make them easy to find in states where smoking cannabis is still illegal.
 You may also find topicals in the form of lubricants and patches.
+Keep in mind that any medicinal benefits of cannabis are purely anecdotal, as further research is needed to confirm marijuana’s efficacy in easing medical symptoms.

 How Does Topical Cannabis Work?